History + Initial Specification Development Process ¶

 Initial Development ¶

-In 2021, Cal-ITP convened the ODS Working Group, composed of stakeholders throughout the mobility industry, for the purpose of developing and adopting a first version of a transit operational data standard (ODS).
+In 2021, Cal-ITP convened the TODS Working Group, composed of stakeholders throughout the mobility industry, for the purpose of developing and adopting a first version of a Transit Operational Data Standard (TODS).
 These stakeholders included transit schedule firms, CAD/AVL firms, public transit providers, private transit providers, local governments and metropolitan planning organizations (MPOs), labor unions, and manufacturers of integrated on-vehicle hardware solutions (such as Automated Passenger Counting devices or LED signage).

 Implementation v1.0 ¶

-2022 and 2023 saw the first implementations of ODS at agencies and vendors alike in the wild, including the first implementation by WETA and Swiftly.
+2022 and 2023 saw the first implementations of TODS at agencies and vendors alike in the wild, including the first implementation by WETA and Swiftly.

 Continued Improvement ¶

-Implementation activities yielded a great deal of excitement about the ODS standard, but also a long wish-list for v2.0. v2.0 is currently in the works..
+Implementation activities yielded a great deal of excitement about the TODS standard, but also a long wish-list for v2.0. v2.0 is currently in the works..

 Evolution of Management ¶